tiffanylphan/maxwell-project/README.md

 Most of the people taking the challenges already have a full time job.
 So take your time.
 Don't rush through it.
 There is no extra point for doing it fast.

+### 9. Programming Language

+Your choice on programming language to use, however the Maxwell stack currently is Ruby and Javascript.